RonaldoLegrama99/NFL_QB_Analysis/README.md

 The notebook can be viewed directly on Github by clicking on the 'QuaterBack Predictions and Analysis' file.

 ## Trying the Notebook
-With the inclusion of interactive plotly graphs, the best experience to view the notebook is through running it on Jupyter.
+With the inclusion of interactive plotly graphs, the best experience to view the notebook is through running it on Jupyter.When running on Jupyter, use the 'Quarterback Predictions and Analysis-Plotly' file.
 A detailed explantion of downloading and running Jupyter can be found here: https://jupyter-notebook.readthedocs.io/en/stable/

 ## The Data
 The two datasets used throughout the repository were compiled from Pro-Football-Reference.
 This website is a free, online database of Football statistics dating back to 1920.
 A link to their website can be found here: https://www.pro-football-reference.com/.